-8. Academic Leave
+7. Academic Leave

 • All students are required to maintain continuous matriculation in the program.
 In the event a leave of absence is required, this must be requested and approved by Occupational Therapy Program faculty in order for the student to maintain a place in the program and eventually be eligible to graduate.
 Students who have requested and obtained a leave of absence from the program will need to complete program requirements in the time frame indicated in the letter from the program approving the leave.
 In most cases a leave will not be approved for a period in excess of one calendar year.
 Students who have been inactive in coursework or who are two or more years beyond the date of completion of their last Level II Fieldwork placement will need to request permission of the faculty to be readmitted to the program.
-Students will be required to repeat all of the evaluation and intervention courses or demonstrate academic and clincial competency in each of these courses, via examination, to be allowed to complete the program and be eligible to take the certification examination.
+Students will be required to repeat all of the evaluation and intervention courses or demonstrate academic and clinical competency in each of these courses, via examination, to be allowed to complete the program and be eligible to take the certification examination.

-Admission Requirements for O.T.D.
+Admission Requirements for M.S. in Occupational Therapy

 Applicants may wish to visit the college and meet with a representative of the Occupational Therapy program.
 Candidates should call the OT program office at (518) 244-2266 to schedule an appointment with the program director.
-There are two points of entry into the M.S. in Occupational Therapy Program: direct entry through Sage Graduate Schools or application as a Master's student to progress to the OTD Program.
+There are two points of entry into the M.S. in Occupational Therapy Program: direct entry through Sage Graduate Schools or through Russell Sage College via the 3+2 accelerated program or more traditional 4+2 program.